Skip to main content

 • "my-custom-event": the name of your custom event.

-On the Wisepops Display menu, select On custom event and then enter a custom event name of your choice.
+In the Display rules menu, select On Custom Event and then enter a custom event name of your choice.

 We now want to fire the custom event progress-complete once the jQuery UI progress bar widget reaches its maximum.
 Write something like this, right after the Wisepops setup code: